adamrg00/ticket-bot/README.md

 # ticket-bot
-A Discord Bot written in java
+- A Discord Bot written in java, utilizing the JavaCord https://javacord.org/ library.
-Provides a ticket system which allows members of a server to create a variety of types of channels to speak with the staff team of that server in a streamlined and efficient way.
+- Provides a ticket system which allows members of a server to create a variety of types of channels to speak with the staff team of that server in a streamlined and efficient way.

 ## Setting up the bot for your server